 While students need to complete only one FAFSA every year regardless of living situation, students with divorced or separated parents might have to ask each parent to fill out their own CSS Profile.

 The sooner you apply, the more likely you are to max out your free aid through grants and scholarships.
-Both the FAFSA and the CSS Profile include funding that is first come, first served, so the sooner you complete your profile, the more likely you are to get aid.
+Both the FAFSA and the CSS Profile include funding that is first come, first served, so the sooner you complete your form, the more likely you are to get aid.

 As a general rule, you should always apply for as much financial aid as you can.
 At a minimum, you should complete the FAFSA as soon as possible.
 Your expected family contribution and when you complete your application will determine how much you get.
 This should always be your first step.